pressbooks/pressbooks-saml-sso/README.md

 Plugin to integrate Pressbooks with a [Shibboleth](https://www.shibboleth.net/) or SAML2 single sign-on service.

 Users who attempt to login to Pressbooks are redirected to a Shibboleth or SAML2 Identity Provider.
-After the user’s credentials are verified, they are redirected back to the
-Pressbooks network.
-If the Shibboleth UID matches the Pressbooks username, the user is recognized as valid and allowed access.
-If the Shibboleth user does not have an account in
-Pressbooks, a new user can be created, or access can be refused, depending on the configuration.
+After the user’s credentials are verified, they are redirected back to the Pressbooks network.
+If we match a Pressbooks user by Shibboleth UID (stored in user_meta table), the user is recognized as valid and allowed access.
+If no match, then try to match a Pressbooks user by email (and store a successful match in user_meta table for next time).
+If the Shibboleth user does not have an account in Pressbooks, a new user can be created, or access can be refused, depending on the configuration.

 Limitations: This plugin does not enable authentication with multilateral Shibboleth.
 For use in a non-federated, bilateral configuration, with a single IdP.